-- WR Michael Crabtree hauled in a 13-yard touchdown pass from QB Derek Carr with 22 seconds left in the first half for the Raiders' first touchdown of the game. - Crabtree's eighth touchdown of the season, which tied the game at 10 apiece, was a culmination of a six-play, 75-yard drive lasting 1:07. - His eighth touchdown reception gives him the second most this season amongst his fellow AFC receivers and is the second most within a single season during his eight-year career. - Crabtree's day ended with six receptions for 60 yards (10.0 avg.) with one touchdown.
+• (12/18) at SD - Crabtree hauled in a 13-yard touchdown pass from Carr with 22 seconds left in the first half for the Raiders' first touchdown of the game.
+His eight touchdown receptions were second most this season amongst his fellow AFC receivers and second most within a single season during his eight-year NFL career with the Raiders and 49ers.